Lamb Shanks with Butternut Squash

 - 4 cloves of garlic, peeled and minced

 - 4 teaspoons finely grated lemon zest

-1 Heat 4 Tbsp of olive oil in a large cast-iron enameled casserole.
+1 Brown the shanks on all sides: Heat 2 Tbsp of olive oil in a large thick-bottomed Dutch oven pot.
 Season the lamb shanks with salt and pepper, add them to the casserole and brown well on all sides, working in batches if necessary, about 8 minutes.
 Transfer the shanks to a plate.

-3 Return the shanks to the casserole and add the stock and orange zest.
+4 Add shanks, stock, simmer until lamb is tender: Return the shanks to the pot and add the stock and orange zest.
 Bring to a simmer.
-Cover the casserole and braise the shanks in the oven for about 2 hours, or until the meat is very tender (when we cooked this dish it took 3 hours); turn the shanks from time to time as they cook.
+Cover the pot and braise the shanks in the oven for about 2 to 3 hours, until the meat is very tender.
+Turn the shanks from time to time as they cook.

-7 Return the sauce to the casserole, season with salt and pepper and bring to a boil over moderately high heat.
+8 Combine sauce, shanks, squash, and beans: Return the sauce to the pot, season with salt and pepper and bring to a boil over moderately high heat.
 Add the lamb shanks and squash; simmer just until warmed through.
 Add the cannellini beans, cover and remove from heat.
 Let stand for a few minutes to allow for the flavors to blend.

 Spoon the vegetables and sauce into large shallow bowls and set the lamb shanks on top.
 Garnish with the gremolata and serve.